-Before considering the pond lining options available, you should choose the design of the pond itself.
-There are two main types of pond:
+Before considering the pond lining options available, you should choose the design of the pond itself including its shape, such as circular, rectangular, square etc. There are two main types of ponds:

 A natural pond design usually has sloped sides and an irregular shape.
 It can be edged with grass, paving slabs or planting to soften the outer perimeter of the pond.
 Natural designs range in size from a small garden pond up to a large lake.

-A formal or ornamental pond design, often used as part of the architecture of a garden or for Koi/fish ponds, normally has straight vertical sides.
+A formal or ornamental pond design, often used as part of the architecture of a garden or for Koi/fish ponds, normally has straight vertical sides, so often a square or rectangular pond liner fits.
 This design can be square, rectangular or circular (or a mix) and may include steps for planting.

-There are 3 types of flat sheet pond liner:
+There are 4 types of flat sheet pond liners:

-Formal ponds can be custom made using a box welded liner to the exact requirements of the pond design.
-These liners are made from SealEco 0.75mm, with a welded base and flange at the top for fixing.
+Formal ponds can be custom-made using a box welded liner to the exact requirements of the pond design.
+These liners are often made from SealEco 1mm or 0.75mm, with a welded base and flange at the top for fixing - great for ponds with straight sides, such as rectangle ponds.
+We also have the option of using Butyl, click here to find out more about this.
 The benefit of this type of liner is that there are no unsightly folds because the liner fits the exact shape of the pond.
 To find out more, see Box Welded Liners.

 Next... find out how to measure and calculate your pond liner